-Deposits decreased \$21.9 million, or 6.4%, to \$322.6 million at December 31, 2023 from \$344.5 million at December 31, 2022.
-The Bank has a few customers with larger deposit account balances.
-One such customer withdrew their deposits in 2023 due to a restructuring of that business.
-We also have a substantial amount of deposits from municipal customers, for which we have experienced both deposit account increases and withdrawals as such businesses address their operational and financing needs.
-Due to factors such as record high inflation in our economy, the current personal savings rate as a percentage of disposable income in the United States is 3.7% which is near an all time low.
-The Delaware National Bank's local deposit market is very competitive, and the Bank will at times lose deposits to financial institutions that pay higher and more attractive interest rates and terms.
-When necessary, management increases the Bank's interest rates to attract new funds or retain existing deposits.
+Deposits decreased \$1.2 million, or 0.4%, to \$344.5 million at December 31, 2022 from \$345.7 million at December 31, 2021.
+The Delaware National Bank's local deposit market is very competitive, and The Delaware National Bank will at times lose deposits to financial institutions paying the highest and most attractive interest rates and terms.
+If needed, management believes it can raise The Delaware National Bank's interest rates to attract new funds or retain existing deposits.
 In addition, The Delaware National Bank has an agreement with the Federal Home Loan Bank of New York for cash advances, should it need additional funds for loan originations or other purposes.